 Financial institutions which are federally insured typically have 8-12% of their total assets in equity.
 A reduction in their loan assets due to losses of 2% reduces their equity by roughly 20%.
-Our company had 13% and 12% of our loan assets in equity as of December 31, 2019 and 2018, respectively.
-If we allow our assets to increase without increasing our equity, we could have a much lower equity as a percentage of assets than we have today, which would increase our risk of nonpayment on the Notes.
+We had 14% of our loan assets in equity as of December 31, 2022 and 2021.
+If we allow our assets to increase without increasing our equity, we could have a much lower equity as a percentage of assets than we have today, which would increase our risk of non-payment on the Notes.
 Note holders have no structural mechanism to protect them from this action, and rely solely on us to keep equity at a satisfactory ratio.